 As you get stronger and stronger, you will face many different programming options and strategies that will be revealed to you.

-One strategy is that there are special programs available to dedicate on one specific lift, which focuses on several muscle groups.
+One strategy is that there are special programs available to dedicate to one specific lift, which focuses on several muscle groups.

 For example, squat programs will only focus on increasing your squat max and are generally not recommended for beginner or intermediate lifters to do.